 - Review the summary of your instance and click Launch.

-NOTE: The default storage size is sufficient for light usage.
-Increase the storage size if you expect more than 50 hosts or if you wish to retain reporting data beyond the default value of seven days.
+Note regarding Storage: The default storage size is 8 GiB, which is sufficient for lite usage.
+Increase the storage size in the Add Storage step if you expect more than 50 hosts or if you wish to retain reporting data beyond the default value of seven days.
 Refer to the Performance Guide for tips to reduce the system requirements.

 Step 5: Allocate a static IPv4 Address